fralau/mkdocs-mermaid2-plugin/webdoc/docs/troubleshooting.md

 in the error message; as a last resort, check in the html page).
 You can [change the library version if needed](../#specifying-the-version-of-the-mermaid-library).

+### What if nothing worked?

+1. Check the [test cases](https://github.com/fralau/mkdocs-mermaid2-plugin/tree/1ab72b5c6a5acf35cc702b7d85019b08678a52e2/test) on the github repository and try to run them on your machine;
+    start with the `simple` test case.
+2. Open a question on the [discussion page for the project](https://github.com/fralau/mkdocs-mermaid2-plugin/discussions).

 ## Explicit calls of the Mermaid library